Confused about your exam or college applications?

-Common Management Admission Test (CMAT) was conducted on Sunday 17th January’16 across 62 cities.
-Around 70,000 candidates appeared in the test.
-CMAT is a national level entrance examination conducted by All India Council for Technical Education (AICTE).
-It is conducted every year for the admission in in all Management programs in the institutes affiliated to AICTE.
-The CMAT is a three hour computer based online test which is on a single day test window on January 17, in a single day and single slot from 9.30 AM to 12.30 PM.
-It is conducted to evaluate the candidate’s ability in various areas of aptitude such as Quantitative Technique, Logical Reasoning, Language Comprehension and General Awareness.
+Common Management Admission Test (CMAT) was conducted on January 28, 2020.
+Around 100,000 candidates appeared in the test.
+CMAT is a national level entrance examination conducted by the National Testing Agency (NTA).
+It is an annual exam for admission to all Management programs in the institutes affiliated to AICTE.
+The CMAT is a three-hour computer-based online test which is on a single day test window and single slot from 9.30 AM to 12.30 PM.
+It is conducted to evaluate the candidate’s ability in various areas of aptitude such as Quantitative Technique, Logical Reasoning, Language Comprehension, and General Awareness.

 CMAT had questions from 4 sections: Quantitative Technique (QT) and Data Interpretation (DI), Language Comprehension (LC), Logical Reasoning (LR) as well as Current/General Awareness (C/GA).
 The total number of questions is 100, 25 in each section.
-Each question carries 4 marks and there is negative marking of 1 marks for each wrong answer.
-CMAT result will be announced on January 21, 2016.
+Each question carries 4 marks and there is a negative marking of 1 marks for each wrong answer.
+CMAT Result & cut-off will be announced at the end of January or early February 2020.

 CMAT 2016 Analysis